Semecarpus anacardium

-Semecarpus anacardium, commonly known as the marking nut tree, Malacca bean tree, marany nut, oriental cashew, phobi nut tree and varnish tree, is a native of India, found in the outer Himalayas to the Coromandel Coast.
+Semecarpus anacardium, commonly known as the marking nut tree, Malacca bean tree, marany nut, oriental cashew, dhobi nut tree and varnish tree, is a native of India, found in the outer Himalayas to the Coromandel Coast.
 It is closely related to the cashew.

 Etymology

 Semecarpus anacardium was called the "marking nut" by Europeans because it was used by washermen to mark cloth and clothing before washing, as it imparted a water insoluble mark to the cloth.

 The specific epithet anacardium ("up-heart") was used by apothecaries in the 16th century to refer to the plant's fruit.
 It was later used by Linnaeus to refer to the cashew.

 Description

 It is a deciduous tree.
 Like the closely related cashew, the fruit is composed of two parts, a reddish-orange accessory fruit and a black drupe that grows at the end.
 The nut is about 25 mm long, ovoid and smooth lustrous black.
 The accessory fruit is edible and sweet when ripe, but the black fruit is toxic and produces a severe allergic reaction if it is consumed or its resin comes in contact with the skin.
 The seed inside the black fruit, known as godambi (गोडंबी), is edible when properly prepared.